With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCarson Tahoe Health Behavioral Health Services is one of mental health facilities in Carson City, Nevada, located at 1080 North Minnesota Street, 89703 zip code.
-Carson Tahoe Health Behavioral Health Services provides partial hospitalization/day treatment, hospital inpatient treatment and residential treatment.
-Carson Tahoe Health Behavioral Health Services provides couples/family therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Carson Tahoe Health Behavioral Health Services also supports people with Alzheimer's or dementia, people with serious mental illness and people with traumatic brain injury.
-Additional services provided at Carson Tahoe Health Behavioral Health Services include psychosocial rehabilitation services, family psychoeducation and case management.
+Carson Tahoe Health Behavioral Health Services provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
+Carson Tahoe Health Behavioral Health Services provides cognitive behavioral therapy, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.
+Carson Tahoe Health Behavioral Health Services also supports LGBT, people with traumatic brain injury and active duty military.
+Additional services provided at Carson Tahoe Health Behavioral Health Services include suicide prevention services, case management and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.